timgoalen/timgoalen-portfolio/README.md

 ## Future Implementations

 - A custom audio player, built with JavaScript, with the ability to not display controls such as 'download', 'playback speed', 'forward/backward skip'; and design improvements.
-- Connect the form submit information to an email account.
+- Connect the form submit information to an email account, using EmailJS or similar.
 - Improve the hamburger navigation menu, with opening & closing transitions.
 - Sections that take up 100% of the viewport height, with animation effects on scroll.
+- Link the deployed site with the timgoalen.com domain.

 ## Technologies Used